Sales Pipeline Management: What is it and why do you need it?

-A sales pipeline is a visual representation of every stage in a sales process so you can easily identify where your qualified leads are in the buying journey.
+A sales pipeline is a visual representation of every stage in a sales process so you can easily identify where your qualified prospects are in the buying journey.
 It gives a snapshot of the total number of opportunities across different stages.
-Freshsales CRM lets you visualize, manage and track the progress of every deal in the pipeline.
+Freshworks CRM lets you visualize, manage and track the progress of every deal in the pipeline.

-With sales pipeline management in Freshsales, you can:
+With sales pipeline management in Freshworks CRM, you can:

 - select the right deals and activities to focus on every month

 - determine how close you are to winning each deal

 - monitor your sales team’s pipeline (as a sales manager)

 - use pipeline for post selling activities